Replicable-MARL/MARLlib/docs/source/algorithm/trpo_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the sampling stage, agents share information with others.
-The information includes others' observations and predicted actions.
-After collecting the necessary information from other agents, all agents follow the standard TRPO training pipeline, except using the centralized value function to calculate the GAE and conduct the TRPO policy learning/critic learning procedure.
+During the sampling stage of MATRPO, agents share information such as observations and predicted actions with each other.
+Once each agent collects the necessary information from the others, they can begin the standard TRPO training pipeline.
+The only difference is that a centralized value function is used to calculate the Generalized Advantage Estimation (GAE) and conduct the TRPO policy learning and critic learning procedure.
+This allows the agents to take into account the actions and observations of their teammates when updating their policies.

 .. figure:: ../images/matrpo.png
     :width: 600